Autohook/Autohook/README.md

 For **multiple hooks**, symlink them to `autohook.sh` and name your scripts accordingly.

+## Contributing

+Contributions of all sorts are welcome, be they bug reports, patches, or even just feedback.
+Creating a `new issue <https://github.com/nkantar/Autohook/issues/new>`_ or `pull request <https://github.com/nkantar/Autohook/compare>`_ is probably the best way to get started.

+Please note that this project is released with a `Contributor Code of Conduct <https://github.com/nkantar/Autohook/blob/master/CODE_OF_CONDUCT.md>`_.
+By participating in this project you agree to abide by its terms.

 ## License

 This software is licensed under the _MIT License_.
 Please see the included `LICENSE.txt` for details.